-Area of Law Protective Provisions for the Child Victims The Policy Point Prostitution laws apply only to adults, making minors under 18 specifically immune from this offense.
+Area of Law Protective Provisions for the Child Victims The Policy Point Prostitution laws apply only to adults, preventing criminalization of minors under 18 for prostitution offenses.
 The Legislative Solution State human trafficking laws serve the purpose of making the actions of traffickers, buyers and facilitators criminal while protecting the victims.
 Therefore, it is counterproductive and confusing to retain state statutes that permit prostituted children-trafficking victims-to also be charged and prosecuted for prostitution.
 Criminal prostitution statutes should be amended to remove any criminal responsibility from child victims of commercial sexual exploitation.
 Domestic minor sex trafficking victims and prostituted children are the same persons and, as such, they should consistently be treated as victims under every state law.